Ailurust/puzzle-team-advice/docs/source/puzzles/loop.rst

 2s
 ----

-In any of the possible 2 configurations, you will end up with lines exiting on two opposite corners.
+Let's start again by looking at a single line entering our clue cell.
+In general, any of the possible 2 configurations end up with lines exiting on two opposite corners.
 What this means to us is that when we have a line that definitely enters a 2, we know that the 2 will have a line exiting on the opposite corner.
 If it didn't, you would end up with either too many or too few lines on the cell.
 In the image below, we can see that the green dot has exactly one line entering it from the partially completed 2.
 As a result, there will be exactly one line exiting from the blue dot.

 |ico36| |ico37|